uri-library-data-services/iassist-preview/content/blog/chronology-data-library-and-data-centres.md

 There were many colleagues that asked for all the information to be compiled and shared.
-Thus I have prepared an initial google sheet titled
-\"[Chronology of data libraries and data services](https://docs.google.com/spreadsheets/d/1qmC_z50UDHh3Jwdlu6wGrtz1xjdfumBaad6P6cUpBdY/edit?usp=sharing "Chronology of data libraries and data centres")\" with the information from all responses.
+Thus I have prepared an initial google sheet titled "[Chronology of data libraries and data services](https://docs.google.com/spreadsheets/d/1qmC_z50UDHh3Jwdlu6wGrtz1xjdfumBaad6P6cUpBdY/edit?usp=sharing "Chronology of data libraries and data centres")" with the information from all responses.

 I have added a few extra fields such as country or type of service but